 Rainy day activities for teens anyone?!
 I struggle to sometimes interact with my teenager who would much prefer to spend time on devices, or catching up with friends online.
-However, I do try connecting outside of this world and I enjoy seeing the look of enjoyment on my kids faces when they try something or visit somewhere a little different – even though it may well have been met with a little resistance to start with.
+However, I do try connecting outside of this world and I enjoy seeing the look of enjoyment on my kids faces when they try something or visit somewhere a little different (such as a cat cafe) – even though it may well have been met with a little resistance to start with.
 Some of the places that may help when in Melbourne include ….

 Can’t find anything to do this weekend?
 Check out our list of the best day trips from Melbourne.